ikt32/GTAVManualTransmission/README.md

 This is an ASI script allowing for manual control over the ingame gearbox.
 As a secondary function, this mod has full racing wheel support.
 Supported features are steering, the throttle, brake and throttle pedals, sequential shifting and using the H-shifter.

-Discuss the mod over at [GTAForums.com](http://gtaforums.com/topic/840830-manual-transmission/).
+Discuss the mod over at [GTAForums.com](http://gtaforums.com/topic/840830-manual-transmission/) or [GTA5-Mods.com](https://forums.gta5-mods.com/topic/1840/script-wip-manual-transmission-steering-wheel-support-4-0).

 ## Requirements